Keeper (2025 film)

-Keeper is a 2025 American folk horror film directed by Osgood Perkins and written by Nick Lepard.
+Keeper is a 2025 folk horror film directed by Osgood Perkins and written by Nick Lepard.
 The film stars Tatiana Maslany, Rossif Sutherland, Birkett Turton, and Eden Weiss.
-Maslany and Sutherland are also two of the film's executive and co-executive producers, respectively.
 The film follows a couple spending their anniversary weekend at a secluded cabin in the woods, where strange things begin occurring and the cabin's dark secrets are revealed.

 Keeper was released in the United States on November 14, 2025 by Neon, and received mixed reviews from critics.

 Plot

-For their one-year anniversary, Malcolm, a doctor, takes his girlfriend, Liz, a painter, on a weekend trip to a secluded cabin in the countryside.
+For their one-year anniversary, Malcolm takes his girlfriend Liz on a weekend trip to a secluded cabin in the countryside.
 Upon arrival, Liz finds a boxed cake in the cabin, which Malcolm claims is a gift from the caretaker.
-At dinner, the two are interrupted by the unexpected arrival of Malcolm's obnoxious cousin, Darren, and Darren's European model girlfriend, Minka, whom Darren claims doesn't speak any English.
-As Malcolm is scolding Darren, Minka, in English, warns Liz that the cake tastes awful.
-Despite this, Liz later eats a slice of it at Malcolm's insistence.
+Their dinner is interrupted by the arrival of Malcolm's obnoxious cousin Darren, and Darren's European model girlfriend, Minka.
+Later, at Malcolm's insistence, Liz eats a slice of the cake, ignoring Minka's warning that it tastes awful.

 Liz becomes haunted by strange visions of screaming, bloodied women and a pregnant woman who looks identical to her.
-In the middle of the night, she is inexplicably drawn to the cake and devours it in one sitting, despite finding severed bloody fingers inside it.
+At night, she is drawn to the cake and finishes it in one sitting, despite finding severed fingers inside.

 In the morning, Minka is attacked by an unseen force while walking alone in the woods.

-Malcolm claims he needs to return to the city to take care of a patient, but promises he will be back that evening.
-While alone in the house, Liz calls her friend, Maggie, who offers to collect Liz and insists that Malcolm is probably cheating on her, much to Liz's annoyance.
+Malcolm leaves to take care of a patient, but promises to come back that evening.
+While alone, Liz calls her friend Maggie, who offers to come collect Liz.
 Strange creatures begin to appear in the house and follow Liz.
-She encounters a ghostly apparition of Minka and a strange woman wearing a plastic bag over her head.
+She encounters a ghostly apparition of Minka and a woman wearing a plastic bag over her head.
 Darren arrives and demands to be let inside despite Liz's reservations.
-She hides in the bathroom as he retrieves a meat cleaver from the kitchen and wanders around the house carrying it before being killed by unseen forces.
-Becoming increasingly disturbed by the unusual occurrences around her, Liz calls Maggie and implores her to come get her, but cannot get a good cell phone connection.
-When Malcolm returns, a distraught Liz says she wants to go home, but he manages to calm her down and convinces her to share a drink before they leave.
+She hides in the bathroom as he wanders around the house with a cleaver before being killed by unseen forces.
+Increasingly disturbed by the strange events around her, Liz tells Maggie to come get her, but cannot get a signal.
+When Malcolm returns, a distraught Liz says she wants to leave, but he calms her and convinces her to share a drink before they leave.